aserafin/grape_logging/README.md

 ### Logging to file and STDOUT

-You can to file and STDOUT at once, you just need to assign new logger
+You can to file and STDOUT at the same time, you just need to assign new logger

     logger Logger.new GrapeLogging::MultiIO.new(STDOUT, File.open('path/to/your/logfile.log'), 'a'))